EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: Experiments

 \subsection{Experimental Setup}

-In this section, we first outline the experimental setup in Section~\ref{sec:setup}.
-The main results on our EgoCross benchmark are then presented in Section~\ref{sec:main_result}.
-In Section~\ref{sec:comparison}, we conduct a comparative analysis with in-domain benchmarks.
-Finally, Section~\ref{sec:bridging_gap} explores various methods to assess their potential and limitations in bridging the generalization gap.

-\paragraph{Evaluated Models.} We select a diverse set of MLLMs spanning three categories to cover major technical paradigms: (1) To assess the current state-of-the-art performance, we include leading proprietary models: GPT-4.1~\cite{achiam2023gpt} and Gemini 2.5 Pro~\cite{comanici2025gemini}.
-(2) For open-source general-purpose MLLMs, we consider Qwen2.5-VL (3B, 7B)~\cite{bai2025qwen2}, VideoLLaMA3~\cite{zhang2025videollama}, and InternVL3~\cite{zhu2025internvl3}.
-(3) To evaluate models tailored for egocentric understanding, we also include two egocentric-specialized models: EgoVLPv2~\cite{pramanick2023egovlpv2}, and EgoGPT~\cite{yang2025egolife}.
+\paragraph{Evaluated Models.} We select a diverse set of MLLMs spanning three categories to cover major technical paradigms: 1) To assess the current state-of-the-art performance, we include leading proprietary models: GPT-4.1~\cite{achiam2023gpt} and Gemini 2.5 Pro~\cite{comanici2025gemini}.
+2) For open-source general-purpose MLLMs, we consider Qwen2.5-VL (3B, 7B)~\cite{bai2025qwen2}, VideoLLaMA3~\cite{zhang2025videollama}, and InternVL3~\cite{zhu2025internvl3}.
+3) To evaluate models tailored for egocentric understanding, we also include two egocentric-specialized models: EgoVLPv2~\cite{pramanick2023egovlpv2}, and EgoGPT~\cite{yang2025egolife}.

-\paragraph{Evaluation Metrics.} Following prior works~\cite{fan2019egovqa,mangalam2023egoschema,plizzari2025omnia}, we use standard \textit{accuracy} metric for CloseQA, which is calculated as the percentage of correctly answered questions.
-For OpenQA, we employ a two-stage evaluation process: (1) a direct exact match between the generated and ground-truth answer, and (2) if no match is found, we adopt a \textit{LLM-as-a-Judge} approach to evaluate semantic correctness.
+\paragraph{Evaluation Metrics.} Following prior works~\cite{fan2019egovqa, mangalam2023egoschema, plizzari2025omnia}, we use standard \textit{accuracy} metric for CloseQA, which is calculated as the percentage of correctly answered questions.
+For OpenQA, we employ a two-stage evaluation process: 1) a direct exact match between the generated and ground-truth answer, and 2) if no match is found, we adopt a \textit{LLM-as-a-Judge} approach to evaluate semantic correctness.
+Specifically, Qwen-MAX serves as the judge, providing a binary judgment (Correct/Incorrect) along with a detailed rationale for its decision.
+This ensures a robust assessment of semantic equivalence beyond simple string matching.

 \paragraph{Implementation Details.} All MLLMs are tested in a zero-shot setting with single-round inference.
 For video input, we extract frames at a fixed rate of 0.5 fps.
-For datasets that provide pre-sampled frames, we adhere to their original sampling frequency.
+For datasets that provide pre-sampled frames, we adhere to their original sampling frequency (e.g., EgoSurgery at 0.5 fps and parts of CholecTrack20 at 1 fps).
 No maximum frame limit is imposed to allow models to process the full temporal context.
 All experiments are conducted on NVIDIA A6000 GPUs.
+More implementation details can be found in the Appendix.